gradle/gradle/design-docs/dev-infrastructure.md

 This pipeline is replicated for the release and master branches.

+# Trigger the coverage builds less frequently

+Currently, coverage builds are triggered for each commit.
+We might change this so that multiple queued up commits are merged into a single build.

+- Do not trigger full pipeline for each commit
+- Do not run multiple instances of Stage 4 (Full Coverage) in parallel
+- Adjust Commit configurations such that concurrent commits by different developers lead to multiple builds with the commits grouped by developer
+- Configure TC to automatically restart a coverage build if it has failed

 # Reduce memory consumption of daemon processes started by test suite

 - Verify that daemon processes are started with relatively small heap and permgen limits, rather than the defaults for the daemon, and fix if not.